PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 11:43:01
+Last updated: 2024-04-02 11:45:05
-Random Quote: Wisdom and penetration are the fruit of experience, not the lessons of retirement and leisure.
-Great necessities call out great virtues. - Abigail Adams
+Random Quote: Loyalty and friendship, which is to me the same, created all the wealth that I've ever thought I'd have. - Ernie Banks